 And he basically feels pretty rotten each time he looks in the mirror and his age is staring back — not just wrinkles and stuff, which depresses most of us from time to time, but specifically his development.
 He basically liked his look better when he was a skinny wiry teenager, when he remembers having a lot of intense feelings and was kind of on top of the world, doing well in school and sport and before life got complicated.

-He sometimes thinks about that when he has sex with his wife, almost imagining them as teenaged boyfriend and girlfriend sometimes, but we wouldn’t say that out loud or share it with her.
+He sometimes thinks about that when he has sex with his wife, almost imagining them as teenaged boyfriend and girlfriend sometimes, but he wouldn’t say that out loud or share it with her.

 So Lewis would be an example of age dysphoria around appearance, with maybe a little bit of autoephebophilia thrown in — i.e. attraction to the idea of himself as a teenager.

 One more example, though, could be Zac.
-And Zac, who let’s say is autistic, has a more pronounced age dysphoria and emotional congruence with children.
-He’s seventeen and basically wishes he was seven, not just in terms of how his body and face looks, but also in terms of how he’d like to live.
-He never got interested in girls, he doesn’t like alcohol, he’s frightened to learn to drive and really doesn’t quite understand or want to understand money.
+And Zac, who is autistic, has a more pronounced age dysphoria and emotional congruence with children.
+He’s eighteen and basically wishes he was eight, not just in terms of how his body and face looks, but also in terms of how he’d like to live.
+He never got interested in girls or even too much in boys, he doesn’t like alcohol, he’s frightened to learn to drive and really doesn’t quite understand or want to understand money.

-He gets a little turned on imagining being back at elementary school, and while he doesn’t fantasise sexually about children, they’re not absent from those fantasies either.
+He gets a little aroused when imagining being back at elementary school, and while he doesn’t fantasise sexually about children, they’re there as a backdrop to those daydreams, but he doesn’t have sexual fantasies per se.

-He sometimes does a bit of ageplay by himself, but doesn’t have the social skills really to go on the ageplay or kink scene and actually the thought terrifies him anyway because it would mean having to negotiate consent and do roleplay like he was an adult, which, in his heart of hearts, he just doesn’t see himself as being.
+He sometimes does a bit of ageplay by himself, but doesn’t have the social skills really to go on the ageplay or kink scene and actually the thought terrifies him anyway because it would mean having to have adult discussions around consent and to roleplay like he was an adult, which, in his heart of hearts, he just doesn’t see himself as capable or confident doing.
+He just wants someone to look after him without him having to spell out what he wants.

 He does dress up a little bit and enjoys the sensation of being a little boy, but… it’s far more than roleplay for him.
-At those moments he closes his eyes, avoids mirrors and almost believes that he’s seven.
-In public he sometimes comes across as excitable and uncool and not like you’d expect from a seventeen year old.
+At those moments he closes his eyes, avoids mirrors and almost believes that he’s eight.
+In public he sometimes comes across as excitable and uncool and not like you’d expect from an eighteen year old.

-And if you were a magical genie and could offer him the chance to physically transform into a seven year old and go back to school and all that goes with that, he’d say yes without having to think about it.
+And if you were a magical genie and could offer him the chance to physically transform into an eight year old and go back to school and that would be his life, he’d say yes without having to think about it.
 That would be a dream come true.
-He’s not interested in his life as an adult, and sometimes – this is the darker side – he actually thinks about killing himself to escape it.
+He’s not interested in his life as an adult, and sometimes — this is the darker side — he actually thinks about killing himself to escape it.

-And this not-real kid that accompanies them, this might in their mind be literally the kid that they were when they were that age, or it might be some idealised alternative kid that they weren’t.
-There’s nothing to say that if you want to act out being a kid that kid has to be the same gender as you or the same personality.
+And this imagined kid that is with them, this might in their mind be literally the kid that they were when they were that age, or it might be some idealised alternative kid that they weren’t.
+There’s nothing to say that if you want to act out being a kid that kid has to be the same gender as you were, or have the same personality or talents.
 Just like in any roleplay or imaginative act, you can try being something different or you can try to recapitulate the familiar.

 We could argue all night whether those folks are indulging in an unrealistic fantasy or whether there’s something physically different about their brains that makes them have a subjective feeling of being a kid, but what I do know is that they exist, and that the term autopedophilia doesn’t really capture what this is for them.